Daud94/uri-creative/README.md

 ```
 ### API Endpoints
 All API endpoints are documented with Swagger and can be accessed from `BASE_URL/api` e.g `localhost:4000/api`.
 However,
 the Facebook authentication flow cannot be tested on Swagger.
 Swagger is not designed for that.
+A test via browser is the best
+way to test them excpect for the endpoint for fetching all users.
 **Authentication Endpoint**
 - GET `/auth/facebook` allows user to signup/signin with facebook
 - GET `/auth/facebook/callback` fall back url after signup/signin